Samia tribe: History

 Years before modern government, Samia people used to live in villages called Engongo which are separated by valleys and within Engongo they had Engoba.
 Engoba is many; one is called Olukoba.
 One needed a ladder-like contraption to access or leave Olukoba but the Olukoba also had specific gates.
 Up to today, the daily lives of Samia people are dictated by customs and traditions.
 For instance, a woman who loses her husband should be remarried to a brother of the deceased so that should this widow wish to bear more children, they should resemble their kin.
 Their diet consists of cassava bread made of sorghum or millet, often mixed with fermented cassava also called obusuma.
 Sometimes white stiff porridge made out of maize flour added.
 The food is eaten with vegetables, meat, or chicken.
 The Samia also largely consume gruel, rice and bananas.
-Samia speaking people are known to be very clever people due to frequent consumption of fresh fish.
-In fact non Samia speaking people often refer to them as "obusuma ne'ngeni bicha speed" meaning brown stiff porridge and fish roll down the throat very fast.
+Samia speaking people are known to be very brilliant people due to frequent consumption of fresh fish.
+Samia has produced a significant number of scholars.In fact non Samia speaking people often refer to them as "obusuma ne'ngeni bicha speed" meaning brown stiff porridge and fish roll down the throat very fast.